openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 If accuracy degradation after applying the Default Quantization method is high, it is recommended to try tips from [Quantization Best Practices](@ref pot_docs_BestPractices) document or use [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) method.

 ## Quantizing cascaded models
 In some cases, when the optimizing model is a cascaded model, i.e. consists of several submodels, for example, MT-CNN, you will need to implement a complex inference pipeline that can properly handle different submodels and data flow between them.
 POT API provides an `Engine` interface for this purpose which allows customization of the inference logic.
 However, we suggest inheriting from `IEEngine` helper class that already contains all the logic required to do the inference based on OpenVINO&trade; Python API.
-See the following example
+See the following [example](@ref pot_example_face_detection_README).

 ## Examples